Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ```
 **Alternatively....**
 An alternate method of installation is to download the zip file, extract it, and upload the ePaper-Pi-Cam directory to home/pi/.
 # Enable SPI #
 • SPI (Serial Peripheral Interface) must be enabled to use the ePaper display.
 • To enable this, access the Pi configuration menu:
+(menu item numbers)
 ```
 sudo raspi-config
 ```